janos-r/rusty-woods/README.md

 ### TODOs

 - add new free sprite sheet
-  - build map tiling
-    - add fence
-    - add trees
   - use signs and walls on new map
+  - add houses
     - use doors on sprites
+    - interior tiles
 - animation enhancements
   - add animation stages from ludum (animate while standing)
   - patrol